 - f.
 A vehicle must draw propulsion energy from onboard sources of stored energy that are both an internal combustion or heat engine using consumable fuel, and a rechargeable energy storage system.
 This definition does not exclude plug-in hybrid vehicles. - g.
-A vehicle must achieve at least a 30 percent fuel economy benefit relative to its equivalent baseline vehicle as determined in accordance with the requirements of Internal Revenue Bulletin 2007-23, City Fuel Economy (www.irs.gov/irb/2007-23_IRB/ar08.html). - h.
+A vehicle must achieve at least a 30 percent fuel economy benefit relative to its equivalent baseline vehicle as determined in accordance with the requirements of Internal Revenue Bulletin 2007-23, City Fuel Economy (www.irs.gov/irb/2007-23 IRB/ar08.html) or other CARB approved procedure.
+CARB suggests that manufacturers follow the procedure outlined in ITR once final approval of the regulation occurs to determine the 30 percent fuel economy benefit relative to the equivalent baseline vehicle. - h.
 A hybrid vehicle engine must be new. - Modifications to engine performance (including changes in horsepower), emissions characteristics, engine emission components (not including repairs with like-original equipment manufacturers replacement parts), or any other modifications to the engine's emission's control function is not allowed.
 (Violation, Vehicle Code 27156). - j.
 Plug-in hybrid electric vehicles must demonstrate, at a minimum, a thirty-five mile all-electric range.
-If the vehicle is fast charge compatible, as defined in HVIP, then the vehicle must demonstrate a twenty mile all-electric range - k.
-Plug-in hybrid electric or hydraulic hybrid vehicles must demonstrate at least a 40 percent fuel economy benefit relative to their non-hybrid counterparts to be eligible for the additional incentive funding identified in Table 4.
+If the vehicle is fast charge compatible, as defined in HVIP, then the vehicle must demonstrate a twenty mile all-electric range.

+k.
+Plug-in hybrid electric or hydraulic hybrid vehicles must demonstrate at least a 40 percent fuel economy benefit relative to their non-hybrid counterparts to be eligible for the additional incentive funding identified in Table 5.
+CARB suggests that manufacturers follow the procedure outlined in ITR once final approval of the regulation occurs to determine the 40 percent fuel economy benefit relative to the equivalent baseline vehicle.